9 Different Types of Hawks in Pennsylvania

 This hawk can reach up to 35 mph and change directions quickly due to its long, narrow wings.

-The Sharp-Shinned Hawk is a beneficial part of the local ecosystem, helping keep rodents and other small animals in check.
+The Sharp-Shinned Hawk is beneficial to the local ecosystem, helping to control rodents and other small animals.

 This species is important to maintain balance in Pennsylvania’s forests and fields.